 Click on any red statement below to go directly to that part of the post.
 Click the back arrow to return to this list.

 In The Know Cycling is for road cycling enthusiasts like you and me who want to know what gear we should get next and where we can get it at the best prices from trusted stores.
 I and my fellow evaluators do hours of testing and analysis on an entire category of cycling gear for each review and incorporate insights from other reviewers and riders whose evaluations and independence I respect.

 To eliminate potential bias, I don’t accept ads of any kind and don’t post press releases rewritten as “first look” reviews or articles paid for by bike companies or stores.
 I buy some of the things we review and then either keep or sell them.
 Other gear I demo and then return or donate.
 We don’t go on company-paid product review trips, don’t work in the industry, and don’t charge access to any of the content on the site.
 My only influence is what I think would be best for my fellow roadies.
 This is my passion, not a business.

 To share this passion with you, the site uses a simple and transparent model you can support at no cost.
 I find and provide you regularly updated links to the lowest prices for the gear I’ve reviewed from online stores that have the highest customer satisfaction ratings among the 100 or so I track.
-When you click on and buy something through one of those store links, some (not all) pay the site a small commission which I put toward buying gear for more reviews and covering site costs.
+When you click on and buy something at the stores through the red links, they pay the site a small commission that covers the gear, review, and site costs.
 You save time and money looking for the right gear and store while supporting the creation of independent reviews written for you and by fellow road cycling enthusiasts.
 And it doesn’t cost you a thing.